4 Youth of Color Were Gunned Down in 3 Weeks, and the 28 Largest Megachurches Fell Silent

 The Southern Poverty Law Center’s Hate Map, for instance, lists 50+ hate organizations masquerading as churches and Christian organizations.
 In Tennessee, some of these groups include the American Christian Dixie Nights of the Ku Klux Clan, All Scripture Baptist Church, Warriors for Christ, and White Christian Brotherhood.

-And a 2018 study found that white Christians––compared to white Americans with no religious affiliation––are collectively twice as likely to dismiss police who kill Black men as “bad apples.”
-Put simply, the typical white Christian (exceptions exist) is more likely to pretend a few indecent people cause anti-Black police terrorism, rather than rigged institutions that systematically racially profile Black people.
-White Christians, overall, were also 30% more likely to report Confederate monuments symbolized Southern pride, rather than historical racism.
-Even in the wake of viral protests for racial justice, white Christians were more likely to disagree with the following statement: “Generations of slavery and discrimination have created conditions that make it difficult for Blacks to work their way out of the lower class.”
+And a 2018 study found that white Christians––compared to white Americans with no religious affiliation––are collectively (as with all groups, correlation doesn’t imply causation/generalization — we’re also all individuals) twice as likely to dismiss police who kill Black men as “bad apples,” versus systematic racial profiling of Black Americans.
+White Christians, overall (again, as with all groups, correlation doesn’t imply causation/generalization — we’re also all individuals), were also 30% more likely to report Confederate monuments symbolized Southern pride, rather than historical racism.
+Even in the wake of viral protests for racial justice, more than half of white Christians surveyed (as with all groups, correlation doesn’t imply causation/generalization — we’re also all individuals) were more likely to disagree with the following statement: “Generations of slavery and discrimination have created conditions that make it difficult for Blacks to work their way out of the lower class.”

-Despite the mountain of evidence linking white supremacy to “the Church” — this nation’s body of believers — questions still remain about how this association emerged: What drives some Christians to terrorize “othered” groups as relentlessly as the Romans who framed and arrested Christ?
-Why do some Christians deliberately ignore that Christ himself was a brown-skinned, Middle Eastern activist––lynched by an armed regime of clergy protecting a colonial European empire?
+Despite the mountain of evidence linking white supremacist ideology to “the Church” — this nation’s body of believers — questions still remain about how this association emerged: What drives some Christians to terrorize “othered” groups as relentlessly as the Romans who framed Christ?
+Why do some Christians deliberately ignore that Christ himself was a brown-skinned, Middle Eastern activist––lynched by an armed regime of clergy protecting a colonial empire?

-Centuries of European colonization, masked as evangelizing, offers historical context.
+Centuries of colonization, masked as evangelizing, offers historical context.

 On Martin Luther King Day this January, activist Bernice King reminded followers that a 1967 poll once deemed her father the most hated man in America.
 Seventy-five percent of the U.S. hated MLK for speaking out on economic justice and the Vietnam War.
 This explains what Rev. Dr. King meant by, “It is appalling that the most segregated hour of Christian America is eleven o’clock on Sunday.”

-The police system’s anti-Blackness stretches back centuries, from the era of the Fugitive Slave Act of 1850–––when slave-owners also ripped Exodus from slaves’ Bibles––to the Jim Crow era of the KKK infiltrating police forces, and lynching Black pastors.
+The anti-Blackness of some police forces stretches back centuries, from the era of the Fugitive Slave Act of 1850–––when slave-owners also ripped Exodus from slaves’ Bibles––to the Jim Crow era of the KKK infiltrating some police forces, and lynching Black pastors.
 Abroad, Europeans colonized and decimated numerous civilizations under the guise of “civilizing” non-Christian, “primitive” populations.
 Archbishop Desmond Tutu once famously said, “When the missionaries came to Africa, they had the Bible and we had the land.
 They said ‘let us close our eyes and pray.’
 When we opened them, we had the Bible, and they had the land.”

-And it was only inevitable that white supremacist ideology would subsume American Christianity, considering that an exclusively white cadre of Founding Fathers forged this country by selling and enslaving humans, orchestrating an anti-Native genocide, and stealing land under the guise of “Manifest Destiny.”
+And it was only inevitable that white supremacist ideology would subsume American Christianity, considering that an exclusive cadre of Founding Fathers forged this country by selling and enslaving humans, orchestrating an anti-Native genocide, and stealing land under the guise of “Manifest Destiny.”

 According to the Anti-Defamation League, core to white supremacy are 4 beliefs: 1) white people should have dominance over non-white people, especially where they co-exist; 2) there should be a whites-only society; 3) white people have a “superior” culture and history; and 4) white people are genetically superior.